jeeva173/portfolio/README.md

-# portfolio
-Personal portfolio website showcasing my projects, technical skills, and journey as a Full-Stack Developer.
-Built with HTML, CSS, and JavaScript, and deployed on Netlify.

 Jeeva RD — Developer Portfolio

 This repository contains the source code for my personal portfolio website.
 It is designed to showcase my skills, projects, technical expertise, and professional journey as an aspiring Full-Stack Developer.
 The portfolio features a modern, responsive design with smooth animations and an engaging user experience to highlight my work and achievements.